Eco Church Literary evening: Antarctic Adventures with Elizabeth Lewis Williams

 Norwich: St George, Tombland

 St George's is the flint church with the blue clock, the pretty garden, the blossom trees, just behind the Edith Cavell Pub.
-Join us if you're looking for a relaxed, easy-going, inclusive church in the catholic tradition, with bells and incense, services with (some of) the old words and real hymns.
+Join us if you're looking for a relaxed, easy-going, inclusive church in the catholic tradition, with bells and incense, services with (some of) the old words and real hymns and a friendly welcome with good coffee and excellent biscuits.
+We are an Eco Church with a silver award.
+The Church is a city centre venue and we are happy to host concerts and exhibitions: do get in touch if you want to enquire about holding your event here.

 We are open for services on Sundays and Fridays (but please check notices for changes to these things).
-Please see the events page for festivals and other events both here and in our sister churches.
 Between April and September we aim to open for visitors on Wednesdays and Thursdays from 10 a.m. to 12 noon, but this is subject to change depending on the availability of keyholders, so please do get in touch before making a special journey.

 These pages also give you links to resources for how you can be part of our virtual congregation if you can't come to church for any reason.
 One of our Sunday services (here or at Colegate) is normally streamed live on Zoom so that those unable to attend may follow from a computer or by phone.
 There is also a prayer group on Zoom.